May Days: Aftermath

 The May Days had profound and long consequences.
 They showed that anarchists would not act with a single voice, unlike on 18 July 1936.
 A gap opened between the anarchist ministers, who were absorbed with winning the war, and the anarchist youth, who were above all obsessed by the triumph of the revolution.
 Also, very influential personalities like Escorza or García Oliver had lost control over their own followers.
-The crisis showed that there could be no truce between communists and the POUM.
+The crisis showed that there could be no truce between Marxist–Leninists and the POUM.
 The Generalitat of Catalonia was restored to its old functions with the entry of one representative of the UGT (the communist Vidiella), one of the CNT (Valerio Mas) and one of ERC (again Tarradellas).
 Some of those responsible for the killings were tried later but only in Tarragona, and they were sentenced not to death but only to imprisonment.

-The Generalitat of Catalonia, the communists and the central government seemed willing to act together against extremists by force, if necessary.
-The new Director of Public Order in Barcelona, José Echevarria Novoa, soon restored normality in much of the judicial system, but in that way, the communists could take more easily their crusade against the POUM.
+The Generalitat of Catalonia, the Marxist–Leninists and the central government seemed willing to act together against extremists by force, if necessary.
+The new Director of Public Order in Barcelona, José Echevarria Novoa, soon restored normality in much of the judicial system, but in that way, the Marxist–Leninists could take more easily their crusade against the POUM.
 The republican authorities took no more measures against the CNT and the FAI because of their still-great power and their high level of popular support.
 The POUM situation was quite different, as the republican government soon outlawed the party, on 16 June, and arrested its main leaders, including Julián Gorkin and Andreu Nin.
 The POUM would disappear and the anarchists would never intervene in the war as before.
 Ultimately the internal disputes tore the republic apart and were a burden on its internal unity against the rebels.

 Other consequences were the fall of the Government of the Victory, led by Largo Caballero, and the departure of the four anarchist ministers represented in it.
-It was also a clear victory of communist influence and power in the Spanish Republicans.
+It was also a clear victory of Marxist–Leninist influence and power in the Spanish Republicans.